4W4I5/Semester-5-Notes/CySec-2/CySec2 22 August, 2023.md

 				- Altered configs
 			- Unintentional
 		- Countermeasure
 			-
 	- Availability
 		- On-Time
-		- DDOS is meant to take down the availibity of data/network
+		- DDOS is meant to take down the viability of data/network
 		- Breach
-		- Countermesaure
+		- Countermeasure

-#### Identificaiton and 3 A's
+#### Identification and 3 A's

-- Identiy is given to a user but verifying them requires authentication
+- Identify is given to a user but verifying them requires authentication
 - Authorization gives access rights to the authenticated user
 - Auditing/Accountability is monitoring and logging user activity and accounting is holding subjcets accountable for malicious activity
 - Nonrepudition is essential part of accountability, made possible thru the 3 A;s